microphonon/acoustic-leak-detector/Home_Assistant/readme.md

 2) **Periodic analysis of the environmental acoustics.** The AquaPing spends most of the time in a sleep state, but periodically wakes up to sample the acoustic environment.
 This interval is set by selecting one of 9 fixed periods with duration in the range 1--30 seconds; see the user manual.

 There are many examples of sensors uploading data via I2C and displaying it on the Home Assistant dashboard.
 Going in the other direction, however, is not well documented.
 This capability is needed to send configuration parameters to the AquaPing.
 In this demo, frontend data is passed through the ESPHome yaml to the firmware where it is sent as byte pairs using the *Wire* library.
+The methodology used for I2C read/write operations is illustrated in [this document](i2c.md).

 ### Troubleshooting
 When firmware is already loaded on the D1-mini, ESPHome may not be able to overwrite it.
 If the reset button is ineffective, try the following procedure: On the D1-mini, connect pin D3 to ground, pin D4 to 3.3V, and pin D8 to ground.
 Then try flashing the new firmware from ESPHome.